ayushman-roy/django-freecodecamp/README.md

 + Django - v3.2.4

 ## Usage
-To access the project, first activate the virtual envirnoment and install django using the command line. \
+To access the project, first activate the virtual environment and install django using the command line in the base directory. \

 `scripts\activate` \
-Activates Virtual Environment \
+Activates Virtual Environment

 `python -m pip install Django` \
-Install Django in your Virtual Environment \
+Install Django in your Virtual Environment

 To access the Admin app, username - user and password - superlad123 \
 A VS code workspace is inbuilt into the project.